coin-or-tools/symphony-docker/README.md

 docker cp sym:/tmp/output .
 ```

-Note that you are as root by default inside the container, but this is not
+Note that you are root by default inside the container, but this is not
 much of a risk inside a docker container, since it can be recreated easily.

 # Build from Source